On the complex structure of Yang-Mills theory: Conclusion

 \section{Conclusion}

-In this work, we investigated the complex structure of Yang-Mills theory with help of the spectral Dyson-Schwinger equation.
+In this work, we investigated the complex structure of Yang-Mills theory with the help of the spectral Dyson-Schwinger equation.
 Our approach is based on~\cite{Horak:2020eng} and utilises the spectral renormalisation scheme devised there.
 In particular, the spectral DSE allows for analytic solution of the momentum loop integrals of all involved diagrams.
-In consequence, we gain direct analytic access to the complex structure of ghost and gluon propagator.
+As a result, we gain direct analytic access to the complex structure of ghost and gluon propagator.

 In~\Cref{sec:complex_structure}, we studied the analytic structure of Yang-Mills theory with bare vertices and a gluon propagator with complex conjugate poles.
 Our findings could hint at the fact that a self-consistent solution of Yang-Mills is not possible with a gluon propagator featuring one or more pairs of complex conjugate poles.
 Specifically, we were able to show analytically in the case of bare vertices, that a self-consistent solution with complex conjugate poles and no further branch cuts does not exist.
 Complex conjugate poles in the gluon propagator directly violate the spectral representation of the ghost propagator by two additional branch cuts off the real axis.
 This, in turn, introduces additional branch cuts off the real axis in the gluon propagator via the ghost loop.
 These further cuts contradict the initial assumption of single pair of complex conjugate poles.
 The study hence shows that by seeding complex singularities in the gluon propagator, a cascade of non-analyticities is induced, which propagate through the system by iteration.
 Eventually, this observation could disfavour Yang-Mills solutions with complex conjugate poles and no further branch cuts in the complex plane.
 We emphasise that this analytic result is independent of the different solution 'branches' of Yang-Mills such as scaling, decoupling or massive.